-Wilmar will only allow 'young workers' where the local minimum school age is below 15 years old, and where there is local regulation requiring specific consideration and controls for appropriate safeguards for young persons, which includes but not limited to, limited working hours, no work at night, no heavy work, and safe work.
-Development of localised specific guidelines are required for this allocation.
+Wilmar will only allow 'young workers' where the local minimum school age is between 15 years old, and where there is local regulation requiring specific consideration and controls for appropriate safeguards for young persons, which includes but not limited to, limited working hours, no work at night, no heavy work, and safe work.
+Development of specific guidelines are required for this allocation.
 In any event, Wilmar will comply with the safeguards in ILO Convention 182 against the worst forms of child labour.
-This is consistent with regulations in countries like Indonesia.

-INDONESIA'S LAWS ON CHILD LABOUR
+MALAYSIA'S LAWS ON CHILD LABOUR

-Indonesia has strong laws and policies against child labour.
-The government ratified major international treaties on child labour, including ILO Conventions No. 138 on Minimum Age of Employment, 182 on the Worst Forms of Child Labour.
+Malaysia has laws and policies against child labour.
+The government ratified major international treaties on child labour, including ILO Conventions No.138 on Minimum Age of Employment, No.182 on the Worst Form of Child Labour.